alanisaac/python-workshop/docs/module-2/topics/02-abstractions.md

         print("Bark!")
 ```

-The `@abstractmethod` decorator above indicates the `make_noise` method must be overriden by class inheritors.
+The `@abstractmethod` decorator above indicates the `make_noise` method must be overridden by class inheritors.
 Notably, enforcement of abstract methods is done at class instantiation time, not at definition time.
 For example, if we try to create the `Dog` class without the `make_noise` function, Python will only complain when we try to _create_ a `Dog()` object:

 ```py
 >>> class Animal(ABC):